Skip to main content

 Native American Citizenship and Competency During the Allotment and Assimilationist Era This teaching module explores how citizenship featured in Native American policy during the Allotment and Assimilation Era.
 It highlights the first formal naturalization process for individuals on a national scale.
 Focusing on competency commissions from 1915 to 1920, this unit guides students in analyzing how legal assessments of "competency" in the context of citizenship were shaped by race, gender, and settler values.
 Using primary documents— including applications, inspection reports, and naturalization rituals—this module examines how federal policies enforced whiteness and domestic norms as criteria for inclusion.
 The module also encourages discussion about the dual role of citizenship as both a tool of assimilation and a potential resource for Native resistance and legal agency.

-Nebraska Abortion Statute (1929) The Nebraska state statute regarding abortion reflects the diverse landscape of abortion law before Roe v.
+Nebraska Abortion Statute (1929) This Nebraska state statute regarding abortion reflects the diverse landscape of abortion law before Roe v.
 Wade.
+This law punished individuals for helping pregnant women obtain a miscarriage.

 Nebraska Vagrancy Law (1929) Vagrancy acts passed by the Nebraska state legislature reflected race-neutral legal language that was used to target the poor, people of color, and women.